anindo9185/Test1-2/README.md

-# Test1-2
+# Project work for 1-2
-Only for test as a noob
+A text editor with syntax highlighting for c++ codes